Key seminars relevant to Usher Institute staff and students.

 Centre for Medical Informatics Seminars

-A series of lunchtime seminars, usually held at Nine Edinburgh BioQuarter where members of the Centre present their work.
+A series of lunchtime seminars, usually held at NINE Edinburgh BioQuarter on Monday lunchtimes where members of the Centre present their work.

 Centre for Population Health Sciences

-Monthly meetings at which members of the Asthma UK Centre for Applied Research, and guests, present their work for discussion.
+Monthly meetings at which members of the Asthma UK Centre for Applied Research, RESPIRE and RESCEU programmes and guests, present their work for discussion.

 Qualitative Researchers in Health